 The Wolfson Light Microscopy Facility

 The Light Microscopy Facility (LMF) is an open access facility of the Faculty of Science at the University of Sheffield.
 It offers a range of microscopes, including confocal (scanning and spinning disc), widefield and deconvolution microscopes.
-There are also two super-resolution light microscopes, one based on Structured Illumination, another on Localisation microscopy and a light sheet microscope.
+There are also three super-resolution light microscopes, one based on Structured Illumination, another on Localisation microscopy, an AiryScan confocal and a light sheet microscope.
 The microscopes are available to all members of the Faculty of Science.
-Users from outside the faculty with no access to the type of microscopy needed are welcome as are external user.
+University users from outside the faculty with no access to the type of microscopy needed are welcome as are external user.
 Please get in touch with us to discuss your imaging needs and we will point you to the best system.

 The Facility is located on B Floor in the North Wing of Firth Court and can be accessed by using the far right corner entrance when coming from the quad (the green central area of Firth Court).